Saturn’s largest moon, Titan, might have formed after a collision with a lost moon, according to new research.

-A new study, led by SETI Institute scientist Matija Ćuk, proposes an intriguing explanation for the formation of Saturn’s ...
+A new study, led by SETI Institute scientist Matija Ćuk, proposes an intriguing explanation for the formation of Saturn’s largest moon, Titan.
+According to the research, Titan may have originated from ...

 Titan orbits farther out, moving with steady confidence, whereas Saturn has always handled itself with a sort of serene ...